jplag/JPlag/jplag.frontend.java-1.2/Readme.txt

 remains, which is then compared to other source files.

 This package contains a minimal set of files required to build our Java 1.4 frontend (including ANTLR 2.7.7).
-The jplag.JPlag class has been reduced to only two functions.
+The de.jplag.JPlag class has been reduced to only two functions.
 The grammar is specified with ANTLR 2.7.7 (src/main/antlr/java.g).
 In some productions the parser adds tokens to the above mentioned token stream.
 Search for "parser.add(" to find these locations.
-The token types are defined in "src/main/java/jplag/java/JavaToken.java" and "src/main/java/jplag/java/JavaTokenConstants.java".
+The token types are defined in "src/main/java/de/jplag/java/JavaToken.java" and "src/main/java/de/jplag/java/JavaTokenConstants.java".

-After building the source with a simple "mvn compile", you can test the parser by invoking the main method of jplag.java.Parser with a Java file to parse as arguemtn:
+After building the source with a simple "mvn compile", you can test the parser by invoking the main method of de.jplag.java.Parser with a Java file to parse as arguemtn:

-java -cp "antlr.jar;build" jplag.java.Parser src/main/java/jplag/java/Parser.java
+java -cp "antlr.jar;build" de.jplag.java.Parser src/main/java/de/jplag/java/Parser.java

-This will show you the listing of src/main/java/jplag/java/Parser.java on the right side of the screen with the generated tokens and their locations on the left side.
+This will show you the listing of src/main/java/de/jplag/java/Parser.java on the right side of the screen with the generated tokens and their locations on the left side.

 To generate a new frontend you have to do the following things: